luke-h1/fe-talk-2024/slides.md

 </div>

 <!--
 Feature flags are a great way to temporarily expose your users to things such as alternate designs, new color schemes to see if that drives higher click rates etc. Here we've got two designs, one with a black button and one with a bright red button.
-You can combine this with releasing to a small subsets of users to test whether user's like the first design or the last design
+You can combine this with releasing to a small subsets of users with a/b testing to assert whether user's like the first design or the last design
 -->

 ---